alandegree/alandegree/README.md

 > *"Innovating at the intersection of Web3 and AI."*

-I’m the CEO and Lead Developer at **Aera**, where we’re building cutting-edge solutions that combine **Web3** and **AI** technologies to redefine how systems interact and evolve.
-As an Imperial College graduate, I bring a strong foundation in computer science and a passion for creating intelligent, decentralised systems.
+I’m the CEO and Lead Developer at **Aera**, where we’re building cutting-edge solutions that combine **Web3** and **AI** to redefine how systems interact and evolve.
+As an ICL grad, I bring a strong foundation in computer science and a passion for creating intelligent, decentralised systems.

-<h3>What We're Building at Aera 🔮</h3>
+<h3>What We're Building at Aera:</h3>

-- **Decentralised AI Agents**: Autonomous systems powered by blockchain.
-- **Web3 Integration**: Secure, transparent, and efficient solutions.
-- **AI-Driven Automation**: Revolutionising workflows with intelligent automation.
-- **Scalable Architectures**: Building systems that grow with demand.
+- **No-Code AI Builder**: Create intelligent apps with zero coding required.
+- **RAG-Powered Assistants**: Build AI that understands your documents and data.
+- **Plug & Play Integrations**: Connect instantly to tools like Notion, Slack, and Google Drive.
+- **Custom AI Workflows**: Design logic-driven flows tailored to your needs.
+- **Open-Source & Self-Hostable**: Full control over your stack and data.

 <h3>Tech Stack 🛠️</h3>